conversejs/converse.js/docs/source/configuration.rst

 You'll most likely want to call the *initialize* method in your HTML page.
 For an example of how this is done, please see the bottom of the *./index.html* page.

-Please refer to the `Configuration variables`_ section below for info on all the available configuration settings.
+Please refer to the `Configuration settings`_ section below for info on all the available configuration settings.

 After you have configured *Converse.js*, you'll have to regenerate the minified